phoenixzz/VoronoiMapGen/README.md

  - Radial, Perlin, Square, Blob are about the island shape.
  - Relaxed, PoissonDisk, Squared, Hexagon are about how the map is divided up into polygons.
  - site number also can be changed, but using 4000 or 8000 points can be slow.
+ - Roads also be calculated according to contour lines along the corners.
+Where the contour level changes, there’s a road.
  - The PNG output is now 1024x1024, and draws the selected mode (biomes, polygons, smooth, 2d slopes, 3d slopes etc.).
  - The PNG output and XML output will be generated under the Data\Output\ directory.